Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 =QUERY(A3:B9, "select A, Sum(B) where A is not null group by A")

-The data ‘A3:B9’ is the range of the cells we want to merge.
-The query gives the command which sums the values in column B grouped according to A.
+The data ‘A3:B9’ is the range of the cell range within which we want to find duplicates and combine them.
+The query gives the command which sums the values in column B grouped them according to the value in column A.

-So after this formula, here is the result of merging the data.
+Below is the result of the merged data.

 Merge duplicates in Google Sheets using pivot table

-Pivot table is one of the useful features that can be used to achieve various and diverse ends.
-Combining and summing values in one of them.
-We can use the pivot table to merge duplicate values and sum their values.
+Pivot table is one of the useful features that can be used to achieve various and diverse ends, combining and summing values in one of them.
+We can use pivot table to combine duplicate values in Google Sheets and return the sum of the individual values.

 Follow the steps below to merge duplicates using pivot table.

-Select the range of cells including the headers, in our case, A1:B8.
+1. Select the range of cells including the headers that you want to merge, in our case, A1:B8.

-Add the row values from the Pivot table editor.
-Add Fruit as the value.
+4. Add the row values from the Pivot table editor.
+Add “Fruit”, ie the header whose values you want to merged, as the value.

-The duplicates will be merged and their sum will be added in a separate column.
+5. The duplicates will be merged and their sum will be added in a separate column as can be seen from the image below.

-If you are looking for a simple way to merge duplicates in Google Sheets, then you can use the Query function or the UNIQUE + JOIN as they are easy methods.
+If you are looking for a simple way to merge duplicates in Google Sheets, then you can use the pivot table or the UNIQUE + JOIN as they are easy methods.
+For a more complex operations, you can use the QUERY function–which is one of the most versatile functions in Google Sheets and can accomplish various other things besides merging duplicates.
 With these functions, you can merge and combine values repeatedly appearing in a column.

 You can check out related topics below